vitessio/website/content/docs/advanced/vreplication.md

   ('vt_keyspace', 'keyspace:"lookup" shard:"0" filter:<rules:<match:"uproduct" filter:"select * from product" > >', '', 99999, 99999, 'master', 0, 0, 'Running')""",
 ]
 ```

-Alternately, you can use [vreplgen.go](https://github.com/vitessio/contrib/blob/master/vreplgen/vreplgen.go) to generate a fully escaped bash command.

 The first argument to the command is the master tablet id of the target keyspace/shard.